 1. Do I need a permit to carry concealed weapons in Nevada?

 Yes.
-Nevada gun laws require people to have a valid CCW permit (and ID) in order to carry the following types of firearms concealed:
+Nevada gun laws require you to have a valid CCW permit (and ID) to carry the following types of firearms concealed:

-- handguns (with a barrel of fewer than 12 inches long), and
+- Handguns such as pistols and revolvers (with a barrel of fewer than 12 inches long) and

-Note that people with CCW permits do not need to submit to background checks to purchase firearms in Nevada.
+Note that if you have a CCW permit, you do not need to submit to background checks to purchase firearms in Nevada.

 Nevada law requires a valid CCW permit in order to carry the following weapons concealed:

-People who are uncertain about whether they need a CCW permit in Nevada are strongly advised to contact an attorney before attempting to carry a concealed weapon.
+If you are uncertain about whether you need a CCW permit in Nevada, contact an attorney before attempting to carry a concealed weapon.
 Sheriff offices review applications for non-firearms CCW permits on a case-by-case basis.

 See our related article on Nevada switchblade laws.